Le lien vers cette page a été envoyé avec succès aux destinataires.

 - Date and nature of the Mayor's decision

-- Copy of the notification of the mayor's decision (to be attached to the mail)
+- A copy of the notification of the mayor's decision

-- Proof (including a document that was not provided to the Mayor) of the validity of your registration on the voters list (to be attached to the application)
+- Proof (including a document that was not provided to the mayor) of the validity of your voter registration

-in the event of an election, it must make its decision no later than 21 days before the firster and notify it within 2 days.
+- In the event of an election, not later than 21 days before the firster turn

 - The commission has notified you of its decision, it accepts your registration on the electoral list.